navikt/IP-lookup/README.md

 mv:~/workspace (master) $ curl  http://localhost:8080/lookup/10.208.21.12
 {"success":true,"found":true,"iprange":{"netmask":"10.208.21.0/255.255.255.0","name":"0136","type":"PUB"}}
 ## ipranges.json ##
-Should be an array of iprange objects, the only requires property is netmask,
+Should be an array of iprange objects, the only required property is netmask,
 ```json
 [
     {